Enforcement powers for irresponsible dog owners

-A Public Space Protection Order (PSPO) for dog control comes into effect in County Durham from 1 June 2017.
+A Public Space Protection Order (PSPO) for dog control came into effect in County Durham on 1 June 2017.
 The Order allows new powers to replace and add to existing powers to enforce against irresponsible dog owners.

 The Anti-social Behaviour, Crime and Policing Act 2014 brought in Public Space Protection Orders (PSPOs) - new powers to replace existing Dog Control Orders and extend powers for dog control.
 Before implementing the PSPO we asked for your views by carrying out a consultation.

 Over eighty per cent of people supported the Order, positively agreeing it would: